LIT-Protocol/docs/docs/sdk/serverless-signing/zero-to-hero.md

 - Familiarity with JavaScript

 ## Overview
-In this section we're gonna cover an end-to-end example from minting a PKP through the ContractsSDK, setting its scope & signing a message with it inside a Lit Action.
+The following section provides an end-to-end example of minting a PKP (using the contractsSDK) and signing a message using Lit Actions.

+### Installation

-Installed the latest contracts-sdk on `cayenne`
+Install the latest contracts-sdk on `cayenne`

 ```bash
 yarn install @lit-protocol/contracts-sdk@cayenne